GregoireARichard/Url-Shortener/README.md

 # Url-Shortener

-We would like to thanks numerous person and things that helped us through this project:
+We would like to thanks numerous persons and things that helped us through this project:

 - M. Berthier for his courses and help
 - Stack Oveflow